helidon-sockshop/sockshop/README.md

 ### Install the Jaeger Operator

-1. Install the Jaeger operator
+1. Install the Jaeger Operator

+    The command below will create observability namespace and install Jaeger Operator into it.
-    This is only required once regardless of the number of backends you want to deploy.
+    You only need to do this once, regardless of the number of backends you want to deploy.

     ```bash
     $ kubectl create -f k8s/optional/jaeger-operator.yaml